 The following cookies are used to enhance the user experience while using the Web Accessibility widget: wp-ada-show-accessibility-tools: this cookie is retained until the browser is closed and used to remember the web accessibility tool bars visibility state. wp-ada-accessibility-tools-bigcursor: this cookie is retained until the browser is closed and used to remember the state of the big cursor toolbar option wp-ada-accessibility-tools-contrast: this cookie is retained until the browser is closed and used to remember the state of the color contrast toolbar option wp-ada-accessibility-tools-fontfamily: this cookie is retained until the browser is closed and used to remember the state of the legible font toolbar option wp-ada-accessibility-tools-fontsize: this cookie is retained until the browser is closed and used to remember the state of the font size toolbar option wp-ada-accessibility-tools-highlightheadings: this cookie is retained until the browser is closed and used to remember the state of the highlight headings toolbar option wp-ada-accessibility-tools-highlightlinks: this cookie is retained until the browser is closed and used to remember the state of the highlight links toolbar option wp-ada-accessibility-tools-keyboardnav: this cookie is retained until the browser is closed and used to remember the state of the keyboard navigation toolbar option wp-ada-accessibility-tools-stopanimations: this cookie is retained until the browser is closed and used to remember the state of the stop animation toolbar option wp-ada-accessibility-tools-textspacing: this cookie is retained until the browser is closed and used to remember the state of the text spacing toolbar option wp-ada-accessibility-tools-tooltips: this cookie is retained until the browser is closed and used to remember the state of the show tool tips toolbar option The following cookies are Read More »

-To configure the plugin go to Settings > Web Accessibility Settings, choose your options and click “Save”.
+Table of Contents To configure the plugin go to Settings > Web Accessibility Settings, choose your options and click “Save”.
 After each new release, new settings will be marked for easy identification .
 The minimum required settings to review and configure will be marked with a red bar.
 Content to Monitor By default the plugin scans widget, theme, terms, external sources, post and page content when a scan is started on the Error Report screen.
 Post and page content and term descriptions are scanned as they are saved.
 The options under the “Content to Monitor” section define the content to be scanned.
 Theme/Template Content This setting determines which theme/template files will be scanned.
 These options are only available when the Deep Scan option is selected.
 Blog Home: This is the home page of your website.
 404 Page: The 404 template is used when WordPress cannot find a post, page, or other content that matches the visitor’s request.
 Search Page: The search results template is used to display a visitor’s search results.
 Author Page: The author page template is used whenever a visitor loads an author page.
 Content External to WordPress The plugin will scan style sheets (CSS), iframe sources, postscript document format (PDF) files and linked pages located while conducting a deep scan of your website.
 These options are only available when the Deep Scan option is selected.
 After identifying external sources, if you no longer wish to scan a particular item choose Ignore > This File.
-An option is also available to Read More »
+An option is Read More »

 The plugin allows marketing firms and web designers to add their brand to the plugin.
 A logo may be added to report screens and the accessibility widget displayed on the public website.
 If a license becomes inactive the logo will no longer be displayed.
 To add your company logo: From the WordPress dashboard, choose “Web Accessibility” and then “Settings”.
 Click on the “Miscellaneous” tab.
 Click “Select an image”, locate your logo image.
 The logo should be no more than 150px tall and wide.
 For optimal display the suggested size is 150px X 60px on a transparent background.
 Include your company website address in the url field.
 Click on the “Widget” tab.
 Place a checkmark next to “Replace the protected by link in the accessibility widget with a custom logo” Click “Save Changes”